Openscapes/approach-guide/approach/tooling.md

 /github unsubscribe NASA-Openscapes/earthdata-cloud-cookbook issues pulls commits releases deployments
 ```

+## YouTube

+Openscapes has a [YouTube channel](https://www.youtube.com/@openscapes).
+To **make a Playlist**, login as Openscapes YouTube Manager.
+Click on any video to edit Video details.
+Under Playlists dropdown, you can choose New playlist, and/or select a checkbox to add the video to an existing Playlist.
+We can a custom image for a Playlist.
+Go to that Playlist \> hover over the image \> click the pencil icon to edit.
+Playlist image must be at lease 640 x 360 pixels.

 ## Zenodo {#sec-zenodo}

 We cover a lot here - the Zenodo Openscapes Community, getting a DOI, guidance for citing our work.
 See the subheadings in the navigation bar to the right to jump to a section.